miyako/tree-sitter-fourd/README.md

 French.
 Supporting these means a second keyword table and a second builtin table — a substantial addition, not a small one.

-### 5.8 Line continuation is unverified
+### 5.8 Line continuation defeats naïve line-based tooling

-The scanner supports a trailing `\` as a continuation.
-This was never confirmed for 4D.
-If `\` is used only as an operator in your version, remove that branch.
+A trailing `\` joins lines, so anything downstream that assumes one statement per physical line — grep-based linters, diff hunks, `#line`-style mapping — will misread continued statements.
+The parser handles it correctly; consumers of the tree may not.

 ### 5.9 Error recovery is untuned